-I do my HIIT workouts three times a week, usually early morning before the kids are up – that’s ‘my time’!
-They’re pretty intense so definitely sufficient to keep me pretty fit and strong as well as in good shape.
-I do a tonne of walking, as we do the school and nursery drops on foot, so that’s an hour a day at least.
+I do HIIT workouts three times a week, usually early morning before the kids are up – that’s ‘my time’!
+They’re pretty intense so definitely sufficient to keep me fit and strong as well as in good shape.
+I do lots of walking as we do the school and nursery run on foot, so that’s an hour a day at least.
 Sometimes on the weekend we’ll go for a family walk, if there’s time between all the kids’ various activities and classes.

 How do you keep your fitness knowledge up to date?